 The Field Trip: Birding For Beginners

-Ontario’s birds were busy this spring while the province’s human population was in lockdown.
-That makes this the perfect time to set out for an afternoon of birdwatching.
+Set out for an afternoon of birdwatching.
 If you’re worried your kids won’t do well being quiet and still, do things a little differently.
 Make the activity more active by sending kids searching at a local park or conservation area with a birdwatching bucket list.
 Include things on the list like finding interesting feathers and pieces of eggshell on the ground and spotting nests, potential predators and specific bird types.
 If splash pads have reopened in your community, score bonus points with your budding bird watchers and let them enjoy a “bird bath” of their own on the way home!

 The Subject: FRENCH